GavinMendelGleason/data_mesh/Mesh.md

 thing.
 A well regulated marketplace for data is the central role of governance.

-Rather than the central data team, what we need is a meeting of stakeholders along which come together to help create the infrastructure for a distributed solution.
+Rather than the central data team, what we need is a team which includes access to:

+* Stakeholders: Representatives of various domain teams which will generate or consume data.

+* Management: The people responsible for aligning the governance teams priorities with business objectives.

+* IT Staff: The software engineering and data modelling specialists who will be needed to carry out any global governance tasks in conjunction with the various domain teams.

+This governance group should create the *infrastructure* for a distributed solution.
 This means having standards for *discovery* of resources, for encouraging micro-service style data architectures which make the *data product marketplace* something where you can easily get your consumables, and dealing with the problems of *integration* of data products as they arise.

 Discovery with distributed data products must be done differently than the data catalog of old.
 We need to make it easy for domain teams to:

-* Advertise what data they have on offer.
+* Discovery: Advertise what data they have on offer.

+* Accessiblity: The data product must be easily accessible in a consumable format using simple interoperatble APIs.

-* Describe what it means and any associated documentation required to understand it.
+* Semantics: Describe what data *means* along with any associated documentation required to understand it.

-* Do so on a searchable index of data.

-Essentially the organisation needs a super-market, bazaar or mall where people can find what they need.
+Essentially we need a super-market, a bazaar or a mall where people can find what they need when they're looking for the data.
+The products should be in shop windows, and we should have as much detail as we need: automated documentation first, but then human contact second.

-The *data product health* should also be something looked after by the governance team.
+The *data product health* should also be looked after by the domain team, but easily viewable by the governance team.
 Part of the problem in the Data Lake is that there is simply so much data.
 You can *try* to index it all and use a query engine, but that's simply not enough.
 When google ranks its results, they do so not just by indexing what is there, but by looking at how *useful* it is by counting the page rank (the inward link flow).

-We want data products which are going unused to be noticeable as they are taking up precious shelf-space.
-It is not the *disk space* that is the problem, it's the noise.
+We want data products which are going unused to be noticeable as they are taking up precious shop-front windows-space and shelf space.
+In the data lake it is not really the *disk space* that is a primary problem of too much data, it's the noise.

 And successes should also be noticed.
 The organisation should pay attention to *why* they are successful and attempt to learn lessons